benmvp/slides/2018/reactalicante/react-perf.md

 </div>

 NOTES:
-- Buenas tardes!
-- Excited to be here at React Alicante
-- Excited to be in Spain; it's my first time!
-- Had a fun React/Redux testing workshop yesterday
-- But talking about something totally different now

 - Was speaking at Chain React in Portland, Oregon last year
 - Spoke about React Native + ES.next
 - But an attendee came up to me asking me to help diagnose a slow app
 - Then 2 days later, Trey Huffine talked about React performance at SF React meetup
-- Those plus experience reviewing code were the motivation for this talk
+- Those plus experience reviewing code at Eventbrite were the genesis for this talk

 /////
 <!-- .slide: data-background="url(../../img/react/react-logo.png) no-repeat center" data-background-size="cover" -->